zacherymorris2021/CV-Mood-Project/README.md

 # Mood Detection: Linking Extracted Mood From Images to Spotify Songs
 To look at research report click [here](https://github.com/zacherymorris2021/CVMoodProject/blob/master/research_report.pdf)

 Because of the large trained model file, it was not possible to deploy the application through heroku.
 Infact it was not possible to even upload the file into Github.
-Therefore, if you are interested in trying ou the application, please follow the following steps to clone the repo, download the trained model and to run the application locally.
+Therefore, if you are interested in trying out the application, please follow the following steps to clone the repo, download the trained model and to run the application locally.

 ## Installation and Setup